 Clear dead material to make space for autumn plants.

-Try and resist cutting back spent seed heads.
-Many make great habitats for wildlife over autumn and winter.
-For example teasel and phlomis are popular with insects.
+Try and resist cutting back spent seed heads, many make perfect habitats for wildlife over autumn and winter; for example teasel and phlomis are popular with insects.
 And the added bonus is they will look great on frosty mornings.

 Compost everything you can but avoid anything diseased, woody or perennial weeds.

 Scarify lawns to remove thatch and moss.
 Apply an autumn lawn feed.
 This will produce healthy green grass.
 Autumn feeds have low nitrogen so slows grass growth.
 You do not want prolific growth with winter on the way.